torueck/vite-vue3-ts-tw-boilerplate/README.md

 ## Using `<script setup>`

 [`<script setup>`](https://github.com/vuejs/rfcs/pull/227) is a feature that is currently in RFC stage.
-It aims for simplifying the setup script for SFC by exposing all top level bindings to the template.
+It aims for simplifying the setup script for SFCs by exposing all top level bindings to the template.

 The example components currently use the regular composition API syntax, but the exact same code in `<script setup>` syntax is also available.
-If you want to use this, simple comment this in and remove the script block with the regular composition API code.
+If you want to use this, simply comment this in and remove the script block with the regular composition API code.

 ## Testing Vue 3 Components